 Why is democracy important for young people?

-People that vote have a hand in shaping the world.
+People who vote have a hand in shaping the world.
 Politicians of all nations have a history of ignoring young people and focusing on policies that benefit older people – because older people are much more likely to vote.
 At the 2019 UK general election, just 47% of 18- to 24-year-olds voted, compared to 74% of people over 65.
 So politicians might look at those figures and decide to either:

 - Make policies that benefit the 2.6 million people aged 18–24 who are engaged in politics.